Erin Brockovich (film): Plot

-Embry gives Erin the documents, including a 1966 memo proving corporate headquarters knew the water was contaminated with hexavalent chromium, and advised PG&E Hinkley to keep this secret.
-The judge orders PG&E to pay a settlement amount of $333 million to be distributed among the plaintiffs, $5 million of which goes to the Jensens.
-Erin brings her boyfriend with her when she tells them about it, and he is happy when he understands what it was all for.
+Embry gives Erin the documents, which include a 1966 memo proving corporate headquarters knew the water was contaminated with hexavalent chromium, did nothing about it, and advised the Hinkley operation to keep this secret.
+The judge orders PG&E to pay a settlement amount of $333 million to be distributed among the plaintiffs.

-In the aftermath, Ed hands Erin her bonus payment for the case, but warns her he has changed the amount.
-She assumes that he has decreased it, begins complaining loudly that she deserves more respect, but is astonished to find that he has increased the amount and paid her 2 million dollars.
+In the aftermath, Ed hands Erin her bonus payment for the case but warns her he has changed the amount.
+She explodes into a complaint that she deserves more respect, but is astonished to find that he has increased it—to $2 million.